feldsteina/r-ptcgo_code_scraper/README.md

 First 1000 queries per month are free.
 Still unsure if this is per calendar month or every 30 days, etc.

-Requires Reddit ~~API access for the PRAW package~~ json URL and headers provided in code, no key needed.
+Requires Reddit json URL and headers provided in code

 Free, with rate limit of 30 per minute.
 Not an issue for this program using current delays.